19Ishan/Online_IDE/README.md

     How to run?

-    Open postman and provide the url  localhost://5000/run select body and provide key and value

     open vs code cd into backend and write npm start run to start the backend server

     then cd into frontend and write npm start